john-friedman/SEC-Parsers/readme.md

 ### Feature request:
 * save_dta - save xml to dta. similar to csv function
+* better selection by titles. e.g. selecting by item1, will also return item 1a,... not sure how to set this up in a nice way

 ### Statistics
 * 100% parsed html rate